MHMD1001/New-York-Yellow-Taxi-Data-ETL-Pipeline/README.md

 1. Ensure you have Docker and Docker Compose installed.
 2. Create a service account on the Google Cloud Console with the following roles:
   a.
 Storage Object Creator and Storage Object Viewer for Google Cloud Storage.
   b.
 BigQuery Data Editor for managing datasets and tables in BigQuery.
-  c.
-Generate a JSON key file for the service account and save it securely.
+4. Generate a JSON key file for the service account and save it securely.

 ### Update the .env file: